-\ only compensation related to the function of Member of the Supervisory Board
+only compensation related to the function of Member of the Supervisory Board

-Information regarding compensation paid to Members of the Management Board and the Supervisory Board of the Bank has also been presented in Note 48 Related party transactions to the Separate Financial Statements of Bank BGŻ BNP Paribas S.A. for the year ended 31 December 2016.
+Information regarding compensation paid to Members of the Management Board and the Supervisory Board of the Bank has also been presented in Note 48 Related party transactions to the Consolidated Financial Statements of the Capital Group of Bank BGŻ BNP Paribas S.A. for the year ended 31 December 2016.